AI Usage at a Glance

 Data AnalysisNew evidence: Pearson and Microsoft announce multiyear partnership to transform the future of learning and work with AI

-Faethm by Pearson uses a combination of AI and data science to model labor market futures, taking in employer workforce data, economic indicators, and technology adoption trends as inputs.
-It produces scenario-based forecasts of employment growth or decline, skills gaps, and workforce readiness projections.
-The platform is actively referenced as part of Pearson's partnerships with both Microsoft and IBM as the skills-intelligence backbone for workforce planning and reskilling initiatives.
+Faethm uses machine learning and deep learning models run on employer workforce data, economic indicators, and technology adoption signals to produce scenario-based forecasts of employment growth or decline, skills gaps, and workforce readiness projections.
+The platform is actively referenced as Pearson's skills-intelligence backbone in partnerships with both Microsoft (announced January 2025) and IBM (announced December 2025), and serves clients including Adobe, KPMG, Rio Tinto, and HM Government.

 Have evidence about Faethm's AI practices?
 Submit a report.